Growing lines at airports cause concern due to COVID-19 temperature checks

-Passengers, including college students from Houston, who traveled to Florence by way of Chicago were in line for hours, waiting for officials to take their temperatures.
+Passengers, including college students who traveled to Florence by way of Chicago, were in line for hours waiting for officials to take their temperatures.

-One student's mom was so distraught, she feared her son would never get back to Houston.
+Attention travelers: customs processing is taking longer than usual inside the Federal Inspection Services (FIS) facility owing to enhanced #COVID19 screening for passengers arriving from Europe.
+Thank you for your patience.— O'Hare Intl.
+Airport (@fly2ohare) March 15, 2020

+The exodus of Americans fleeing parts of Europe left two 19-year-old pals from Houston spending extra time at the airport as they tried to get home from a three month long stay in Florence.

 RELATED: Houston not on list of US airports under new travel restrictions